KidPudel/Iggy-s-Vault/gamedev/roblox/events.md

 ---

 ### 5. Custom Script Events
-Used for communication between scripts **within the same context**.
+Used for communication between scripts **within the same context** server or client.

 *   **`BindableEvent`**
     *   **What:** A signal that allows scripts to communicate *without* crossing the client-server boundary.